FerrisChi/FreeTravelPro-RecommendationSystem-CDK/README.md

 Export the following environment variables:

 - `export bucketARN=` Whose value is the bucket ARN from the prerequisites section.
-For example: _`arn:aws:s3:::your-bucket-name`_
+For example _`arn:_aws:s3:::your-bucket-name`_.
 - `export bucketObjectsARN=` Whose value is the bucket ARN from the prerequisites section containing the objects.
-For example: _`arn:aws:s3:::your-bucket-name/*`_
+For example  _`arn:aws:s3:::your-bucket-name/*`_
 - `export interactionDataLocation=` Whose value is the URI of your interaction dataset.
-For example:  _`s3://your-bucket-name/file.csv`._
+For example  _`s3://your-bucket-name/file.csv`._
 - `export itemDataLocation=` Whose value is the URI of your item dataset.
-For example:  _`s3://your-bucket-name/file.csv`._
+For example  _`s3://your-bucket-name/file.csv`._
 - `export solutionRegion=` Region where the solution is deployed.

 In the root directory run the following command: